The Selectivity and Competition of the Mind's Eye in Visual Perception: Methodology

 \subsection{Sparse Coding for Selectivity and Competition}

 The main algorithm that underlies our framework is sparse coding.
 Sparse coding was first introduced by Olshausen and Field \cite{olshausen1997sparse}, in order to explain how the primary visual cortex efficiently encodes natural images.
-The key element of the neural code is that it reduces the redundancy encoded; in other words, given an overcomplete basis where the basis functions are non-orthogonal and not linearly independent, sparse coding seeks a minimal set of generators that most accurately reconstruct each input image.
+Sparse coding seeks a minimal set of generators that most accurately reconstruct each input image.
 Each generator adds its associated feature vector to the reconstructed image with an amplitude equal to its activation.
-For any particular input image, the optimal sparse representation is given by the vector of sparse activation coefficients that minimizes both image reconstruction error and the number of non-zero coefficients.
+For an input image, the optimal sparse representation is given by the vector of sparse activation coefficients that minimizes both image reconstruction error and the number of non-zero coefficients.
 Since sparse coding minimizes reconstruction error, it can be considered as a form of self-supervised learning where classification labels are not necessary to train the system.

 Mathematically, sparse coding can be defined as follows.
 Assume we have some input variable $x^{(n)}$ from which we are attempting to find a latent representation $a^{(n)}$ (we refer to as ``activations'') such that $a^{(n)}$ is sparse, e.g. contains many zeros, and can reconstruct the input, $x^{(n)}$, with high fidelity.
 The sparse coding algorithm is defined as,